 - Alerting customers when an order is ready

 In some cases, chatbots can do more than just tackle tasks, they can help build rapport with customers.
 For example, online mattress company Casper offers its Insomnobot-3000 from 11 p.m. to 5 a.m. for its insomniac customers to chat with.
-And while it may throw in plugs for the product itself, the main goal is simply to chat with late-night customers about casual topics ranging from pizza to the latest developments on Stranger Things.
+While it may throw in plugs for the product itself, the main goal is simply to chat with late-night customers about casual topics ranging from pizza to the latest season of Stranger Things.

 Developers at X.ai are fine-tuning their AI, Andrew Ingram, an innovation aimed at making scheduling a meeting less of a headache.
-Why?
-Because busy professionals can simply ask the bot to schedule the meeting, and he’ll do the rest.
-While on the surface that may seem like a small task, Americans are estimated to schedule 25 million meetings per day.
-And at an organization level, the ability to offload the chore of shuffling schedules can not only represent less payroll for administrative tasks, but can also mean more productivity for specialized professionals.
-X.ai’s competitors, Clara Labs, use their chatbot as a go-between, skimming the most simple tasks (for example: schedule a meeting at 5 p.m. at our 23rd. avenue office) off the top, but diverting more complex requests to a human assistant.
+While on that may seem like a small task, Americans are estimated to schedule 25 million meetings per day.
+At an organizational level, the ability to offload the chore of shuffling schedules can not only represent less payroll for administrative tasks but can also mean more productivity for specialized professionals.
+X.ai’s competitor, Clara Labs, use their chatbot as a go-between, skimming the simplest tasks off the top, but diverting more complex requests to a human assistant.